ralyodio/nodejs-stream/README.md

 config.js
 ---------

+Copy config.sample.js to config.js.
 Edit config.js and set your port number to listen on and IP address (you can use 'localhost' too).

 	config.port = 8080;
 	config.address = '192.168.1.64';